 Saravanaraj joined Watsi on August 9th, 2014.
-Seven years ago, Saravanaraj joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Saravanaraj's most recent donation traveled 8,700 miles to support Helena, a friendly 14-year-old girl from Tanzania, to fund clubfoot treatment so she can begin walking.
+Eight years ago, Saravanaraj joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Saravanaraj's most recent donation traveled 8,500 miles to support James, is 63-year-old farmer and father of eight from Kenya, to fund a fracture repair surgery to heal his fractured leg.

 Saravanaraj has funded healthcare for 97 patients in 13 countries.